-Keep in mind that the signs and symbols involved in this sacrament are self-explanatory – they are capable of being easily understood.
+The signs and symbols involved in this sacrament are self-explanatory: they are capable of being easily understood.
 Signs and symbols are never meant to be so mysterious that they are beyond our human understanding.
-Most important of all is that the sacrament itself is more than a collection of signs and symbols; the sacrament of Baptism and indeed all the sacraments accomplish what they signify.
+Most important of all is that the sacrament itself is more than a collection of signs and symbols; the sacrament of baptism and indeed all the sacraments accomplish what they signify.

 The celebration begins with the welcoming of the child or adult to be baptised, and indeed all who are attending.
 This should be an eventful and joyful day for the parish, community, family and friends.
 As we begin, the parents are asked what name, or names, they have given to their child.
 To be baptised by a name shows that God knows us: in God's eyes we are never anonymous.
 The parents are then asked what they wish for their child, and their answer is “Baptism”.